Professional memberships on a CV - CV Plaza

 Besides adding incredible value to your CV, membership of professional bodies also helps you grow professionally by giving you access to members-only resources, information and benefits.

-There are three places on your CV where you can mention it:
+There are three places where you can include details of your professional affiliations:

-• 2- In the Qualifications section on the second page of your CV
+• 2.
+In the Professional Qualifications section on the second page of your CV

-• 3- Create a new CV section and call it “Professional memberships” following your education, employment and qualifications sections.
+• 3.
+Alternatively, you could create a separate section called “Professional Memberships” or “Professional Affiliations” and list the details there.
 This is particularly recommended if you have an academic or executive CV and you need to list more than one membership down.

 Conclusion